GoogleCloudPlatform/healthcare-federated-access-services/docs/playground/deploy.md

    personas
 *  An IC login test page ("icdemo") and DAM resource request test page ("damdemo")

+**IMPORTANT**: The playground Data Access Manager (DAM) will have control over services within this project, and anyone using the playground can act as an administrator.
+Therefore, **make sure the Google Cloud project being used for the playground is only used for this purpose** and does not have access to any other production data or services.

 ### Install Google Cloud SDK